loyola-chicago-english/graduate-handbook/handbook.md

 - Crown Fellowship

 For details see the Graduate School's page on [Financial Assistance and Funding](http://www.luc.edu/gradschool/FundingGrad.Education.shtml), under "Fellowships & Scholarships."
+Students are not eligible to receive the same fellowship twice.

 Another source of funding is the graduate assistantship with the Midwest Modern Language Association.
 A call for applications will be circulated by email when the position becomes available.